rkrull1956/argoTestingTakeTwo-WebServiceB/README.md

 - Feature 3

 ## Installation
-To install WebServiceA, follow these steps:
+To install WebServiceB, follow these steps:

 1. Clone the repository:
     ```sh